hanhanhan-kim/hanhanhan-kim.github.io/_posts/2022-07-29-modding-my-friends-keyboard.md

 {% include figure image_path="/assets/images/posts/2022-07-23-modding-my-friends-keyboard/keycaps.jpg" alt="" caption="All the keycaps are in place!
 I like this colour scheme a lot."%}

+With the switches and keycaps installed, I tried a few key presses, just to approximate for the typing feel (not so much the typing sound though, because I found that a representative acoustic test requires the keyboard to be mounted to its case).
+I was pretty happy with all the keys, except for the spacebar.
+It just felt kind of weak, given the lighter switch, even though the plastic of the keycaps were also pretty light--but I guess the spacebar is just a really big key.
+I swapped out the switch for a heavier Cherry MX black.

+{% include figure image_path="/assets/images/posts/2022-07-23-modding-my-friends-keyboard/spacebar-mx-black.jpg" alt="" caption="The right switch for the job."%}

 ## Undo Mistakes

 It turns out that when I was removing the cheap 'hot-swap' switch sockets during the [disassembly](#disassembly) process, I also removed the PCB's copper tracing along certain switch footprints on the PCB.
 I shouldn't have been too surprised about this wrinkle, given the general quality of the PCB, but I felt like it still could have been avoided.
 I took me more time than I'd like to admit to figure out the [keyboard matrix circuit](https://en.wikipedia.org/wiki/Keyboard_matrix_circuit) on this PCB, but I got it [eventually](keyboardtester.com/tester.html), and I used some thin wires to re-establish the lost connections.